-Basic English Skills is not included in the requirements for a degree program.
-Students who are required to take Basic English Skills will complete a minimum of 131 hours for a degree.
+^{}The Basic English Skills sequence is not included in the requirements for a degree program.
+Students who are required to take Basic English Skills courses will complete a minimum of 123 or 131 hours for a degree, depending on the major.